trickl/agent-cortex/llmflow/planning/java_planning.md

 constructs:

 1. Variable declarations with initializers, e.g.
-   `ToolResult repo = syscall.cloneRepo("origin/main");`
+  `ToolResult repo = PlanningToolStubs.cloneRepo("origin/main");`
 2. Assignments to existing variables.
-3. Expression statements that invoke another plan method or a syscall.
+3. Expression statements that invoke another plan method or a planning tool.
 4. `if/else` blocks with boolean conditions.
 5. Enhanced `for` loops (`for (Patch patch : patches) { ... }`) over lists.
-6. `try { ... } catch (ToolError e) { ... }` blocks for syscall failures.
+6. `try { ... } catch (ToolError e) { ... }` blocks for tool failures.
 7. `return` statements.

 Avoid while loops, switch statements, lambda expressions, anonymous classes, or reflection.
 Rely on helper methods instead of inline block expressions.

-## 4. Syscall Access
+## 4. Tool Access

-- All tool usage must go through the reserved `syscall` helper:
+- All tool usage must go through the generated stub class (e.g.
-  `syscall.applyTextRewrite(path, before, after);`
+  `PlanningToolStubs.applyTextRewrite(path, before, after);`).
-- Do **not** invent new syscall names.
+- Do **not** invent new tool names.
 Use only the whitelist provided in the planner prompt.
-- Capture syscall returns in typed variables so other methods can reuse results.
+- Capture tool returns in typed variables so other methods can reuse results.

 ## 5. Data Handling

-- Prefer values returned from syscalls or helper methods over manual literals.
+- Prefer values returned from tools or helper methods over manual literals.
 - When literals are unavoidable, restrict them to primitive strings/ints/bools or array initializers (`new String[] {"foo"}`) that the parser can convert.
-- Maps must be produced via helper methods or syscalls; manual `HashMap` construction is unsupported.
+- Maps must be produced via helper methods or tools; manual `HashMap` construction is unsupported.

 ## 6. Hierarchical Planning Rules